AXERA-TECH/axera-pi2-docs/source/index.rst

 ..
-Pulsar2 documentation master file, created by sphinx-quickstart on Tue Mar  1 17:28:24 2022.
+AXera-Pi 2 documentation master file, created by sphinx-quickstart on Tue Mar  1 17:28:24 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.